 Annual parish men’s weekend

 It has become a recent tradition that each autumn a group of men from the parish spend a weekend together at Hilfield, a Franciscan friary where a community of friars and a group of lay men, women and families live and pray together.
-Set in the heart of Dorset, this eco-friendly community offers a wonderful few days of hospitality during which people are welcomed into the rhythm of prayer and have the opportunity to attend daily Eucharist.
+Set in the heart of Dorset, this eco-friendly community offers a wonderful few days of hospitality during which people are welcomed into the rhythm of prayer and have the opportunity to attend daily Holy Communion.
 We usually invite a guest facilitator experienced in retreat-giving, and all muck in with cooking in the self-catering facilities.
 It’s really enjoyable, as well as providing the chance to reflect and deepen our relationships with one another.
 In the past people have found it to be ‘transforming’, ‘refreshing’, ‘an eye opener’ and ‘renewing’.
-Please contact the Parish Adminstrator for details about the next weekend.
+Please contact the parish administrator for details about the next weekend.